 The key assumption used to determine the fair value of our secured forward exchange contract was the underlying value of the Viacom stock and CBS stock.
 Changes in this assumption could materially impact the determination of the fair value of the secured forward exchange contract and the related net gain or loss on the investment in Viacom stock and CBS stock and related derivatives.
-For example, a 5% increase in the combined fair market value of the Viacom stock and CBS stock at December 31, 2006 would have resulted in an increase of \$4,000 in the 2006 net pre-tax gain on the investment in Viacom stock and CBS stock and related derivatives.
-Likewise, a 5% decrease in the combined fair market value of the Viacom stock and CBS stock at December 31, 2006 would have resulted in a decrease of \$0.1 million in the 2006 net pre-tax gain on the investment in Viacom stock and CBS stock and related derivatives.
+For example, a 5% increase in the combined fair market value of the Viacom stock and CBS stock at December 31, 2006 would have resulted in an increase of \$4,000 in the 2006 net pre-tax gain on the investment in Viacom stock and CBS stock at December 31, 2006 would have resulted in an increase of \$4,000 in the 2006 net pre-tax gain on the investment in Viacom stock and CBS stock at December 31, 2006 would have resulted in a decrease in the combined fair market value of the Viacom stock and CBS stock at December 31, 2006 would have resulted in a decrease of \$0.1 million in the 2006 net pre-tax gain on the investment in Viacom stock and CBS stock and related derivatives.
 The key assumption used to determine the fair value of our fixed to variable interest rate swap was changes in LIBOR interest rates.
 Changes in this assumption could materially impact the determination of the fair value of this derivative and the related charge to 2006 interest expense.
 For example, if LIBOR rates were to increase by 100 basis points each, our annual net interest cost on debt amounts associated with this interest rate swap would increase by approximately \$1.3 million.
-The key assumption used to determine the fair value of our fixed to variable natural gas price swaps was the forward price of natural gas futures contracts for delivery at the Henry Hub as of December 31, 2006 as quoted on the New York Mercantile Exchange.
-Changes in this assumption could materially impact the determination of the fair value of this derivative and the related charge to other comprehensive income and operating costs.
-For example, if the forward price of natural gas futures contracts for delivery at the Henry Hub as of December 31, 2006 as quoted on the New York Mercantile Exchange was to increase or decrease by 5%, th
+The key assumption used to determine the fair value of the value of the New York Mercantile Exchange.
+Changes in this assumption could materially impact the determination of the fair value of the secured to variable natural gas price swaps was the forward price of natural gas futures contracts for delivery at the Henry Hub as of December 31, 2006 as quoted on the New York Mercantile Exchange.
+Changes in this assumption could materially impact the determination of the fair value of the se